 Why Hack Your Spectra to Use Medela Pump Parts?

-All Spectra pumps come standard with 24mm and 28mm flanges, and now you can purchase additional size flanges separately on their website.
+All Spectra pumps come standard with 24mm and 28mm flanges, and now you can purchase additional breast shield sizes separately on their website.

-However, there are a number of situations when a mom might want to customize her pumping experience.
-Hacking your pump might be necessary if:
+However, there are a number of situations where you might want to customize your pumping experience.
+Hacking your pump might be necessary if you:

-- You were a Medela user before purchasing your Spectra, and you want to continue using your Medela parts and bottles.
+- Were a Medela user before purchasing your Spectra, and you want to continue using your Medela parts and bottles.

-- You prefer a separate flange and connector as it is easier to attach your flanges and bottles while using a hands-free pumping bra.
+- Prefer a separate flange and connector as it can be easier to attach your flanges and bottles while using a hands-free pumping bra.

 So how do you do this?

-3 Ways to Hack Your Spectra to Use Medela Pump Parts
+3 Ways to Hack Your Spectra to Use Older Medela Pump Parts

 1. Use the Maymom Backflow Protector